 Current taxes due represents the sum of the periodic income tax obligations of our parent company and our individual subsidiaries.
 Our parent company is subject to tax pursuant to the corporate tax laws of Norway.
 As our parent company has been in a loss position since inception, no corporate income taxes have been incurred in Norway.
 Each of our subsidiaries is taxed pursuant to the corporate tax laws of their respective countries of domicile.
-None of our subsidiaries are considered permanent establishments and, accordingly, their income is taxed on a cost-plus basis.

 Our subsidiaries do not generate revenue from external sales of products or services.
-Pursuant to international tax treaties based on the definitions of the Organisation for Economic Co-operation and Development, our subsidiaries are taxed using the cost-plus transfer pricing method, by which a taxable profit is calculated based on the costs of each subsidiary incurred in providing services to our parent company and an assumed arm's-length level of profitability on such services.
+The subsidiaries generally provide services to the parent company using the cost-plus transfer pricing method, in line with international tax treaties based on the guidelines of the Organisation for Economic Co-operation and Development.
+This normally results in a taxable profit in the subsidiary.